PerimeterX/flast/README.md

 ### v1.1.0
  - Added parentKey property.
  - Improved ASTNode definition (useful for intellisense).
- - Ability to pass options directly to the epress parser.
+ - Ability to pass options directly to the espree parser.